drupal-soda/docs/docs/restful.md

 - **Use Drupal best practices** (hooks, cache, template engine, validations etc) to simplyfy things.
 - **Easy to maintain** (restful module is using Ctools plugins as files).
 - **Drupal UI (TODO)**
-- Fast and reliable.
+- Being fast, solid and reliable.

 ## Consuming the REST API

 With restful module you are able to consume the HTTP REST API using best practices.

-Please find more at the project doc at https://github.com/RESTful-Drupal/restful/blob/7.x-1.x/docs/api_url.md.
+Please find more at the [Restful module docs](https://github.com/RESTful-Drupal/restful/blob/7.x-2.x/docs/api_url.md).

 ## Browse the REST API

+**TODO**

 SODA is exposing the resources using a [Swagger interface](http://swagger.io/).
 This way you can explore the API directly from the browser.